An imaginary Branch Line on Öland

 During the earlier days of the narrow gauge railway, Köpingsvik was called Tingsdal.
 At one exhibition that we took Köpingsvik to, our efforts were praised by a punter who described the layout as very authentic, and ‘just how he remembers it from when he was there’!
 Really?

-On Saturday 25th July 1992, the KRBJ (Köpingsvik Röjeråsen Borensberg Järnvägar) was opened.
-Ten years later, it would reopen as the FLMJ (on the same site) following delivery of the new Park Home around which it was built.
+On Saturday 25th July 1992, the KRBJ (Köpingsvik Röjeråsen Borensberg Järnvägar) was started, and opened about one year later.
+Ten years later still, it would reopen as the FLMJ (on the same site) following delivery of the new Park Home around which it was built.
 In fact, the new FLMJ identity had been established in the late 1990s following extensive rebuilding, having learned from mistakes made with the first venture into H0-scale outside.

 The extension to Borensberg occurred from Röjeråsen, as that was the easiest option.
 The station was never properly developed; the need to replace the Park Home prevented that.
 Arriving into the station on quite a curve, curved points were used in multiple, and it was found that these required extensive maintenance to keep them in full working order; derailments on the tighter curve in the facing direction were too frequent!
 With Borensberg, the new terminating head-shunt could be identified as the section that would eventually link with the head-shunt at Köpingsvik; but also the branch at the other end would connect with the branch at Köpingsvik (thus a circuit avoiding Röjeråsen) if only a suitable route in between could be identified!
 Neither of these connections were built.